Gumunso: Formation

-Modern
+Joseon era to present

 Sinjŭng Tongguk yŏji sŭngnam, a 1530 geography book, notes: "The Hwangjicheon is located 110 ri west of Samcheok-bu.
 Its waters flow south for about 30 ri, piercing through a small mountain and continuing southward—called Cheoncheon".

-During the Japanese colonial period, the Japanese dug a tunnel next to Gumunso in 1937, aiming to build a road to transport coal and workers.
-On 2000 April 28, the "Ordovician Deposits and Topography of Stream Erosion of Gumunso" was designated as the 417th Natural Monument of South Korea.
-In September 1998, the Taebaek city reduced the number of neighborhoods from 16 to 8, and merged Dongjeom-dong and a part of Jangseong-dong (장성동) together.
+During the Japanese colonial period, the Japanese dug a tunnel next to Gumunso in 1937 to build a road to transport coal and workers.

+On April 28, 2000, the "Ordovician Deposits and Topography of Stream Erosion of Gumunso" was designated as the 417th Natural Monument of South Korea.

+In September 1998, the Taebaek city reduced the number of neighborhoods from 16 to 8, merging Dongjeom-dong and Jangseong-dong (장성동) together.
 The resulting dong was named Gumunso-dong.

 Folklore

-There is a lot of folkloric myths surrounding Gumunso.
-One creation myth correctly identifies 사군다리 as an abandoned channel: the story involves a large tree that has been uprooted in a flood, explaining how it crashed into the mountain and created the tunnel.
+There are a lot of folkloric myths surrounding Gumunso.
+One creation myth correctly identifies Sagundari as an abandoned channel: the story involves a large tree that has been uprooted in a flood, explaining how it crashed into the mountain and created the tunnel.
 Another legend involves the legendary king Yu the Great accidentally creating the tunnel with his sword while learning water control.
 One tells the story of the White Dragon blasting the tunnel while battling the Blue Dragon for the control over the Nakdong river.
-Historical prophetic work Jeonggamnok claims that going through the stone tunnel will during midnight will bring one to a paradise free from hunger.
+Historic prophetic work Jeonggamnok claims that going through the stone tunnel during midnight will bring one to a paradise free from hunger.

-The Dragon King is also featured in a lot of folklore.